 - What is a legal separation?

 A divorce is a way of legally ending a marriage.
+This handout provides an overview of Wyoming divorce procedures.
 A divorce judgment will legally decide:

 - The date your marriage ends;